A few days ago, while scrolling through Facebook during my dinner break, I came across this quote, “Writers are more afraid of success than failure.”

 It took me five years to get my ducks in a row, for my children to graduate from university and find jobs, and for me to gather enough courage to decide to return to my creative life.
 I was driven to write full-time, and when it was time, I jumped off the cliff and landed in the writing life.
 Easy?
 No. Courageous?
 Yes, I believe so.
 Risky?
 Bring it on.
 I was ready.

-Writers are the most driven, hard working, wonderfully complicated, interesting people I know.
+Writers are the most driven, hard-working, wonderfully complicated, interesting people I know.
 We write alone, spend thousands of hours writing and researching over long weekends, holidays, and late into the night when most folks are sleeping.
-Many writers hold full time jobs, raise kids, and all deal with moments of self-doubt and anguish over ever seeing their book in print.
-Most writers deal with constant rejection, periods of little or no sleep, and hours upon hours of work for no pay, until their book is published–if the book is published.
+Many writers hold full-time jobs, raise kids, and all deal with moments of self-doubt and anguish over ever seeing their book in print.
+Most writers deal with constant rejection, periods of little or no sleep, and hours upon hours of work for no or little pay until their book is published–if the book is published.
 Many intrepid souls work tirelessly to self-publish their book.
 Writing books is not a life choice for the faint of heart.

 After a book is published, the real work begins with marketing, social media, and publicity.
 Non-stop, every day, every waking moment is spent trying to get the book noticed; to attract new readers.
 Writing blog posts, doing interviews, interviewing other writers, searching for ways to encourage readers to write reviews—this has been my life for nearly five years since I picked up an old manuscript.
 After years of editing and more research, the book was published in February 2015.
 Writing IS a job.
 I run a small business!
 I wish I’d said that to the irritating man 🙂